 Miniature wargames are known for their armies of beautifully painted minis.
 These small works of art take hours to paint and are delicate.
 If a player isn't careful, you might easily end up with a broken mini!

 In Necromolds, the miniatures are molded out of a soft Play-Doh like compound called Spell Clay.
 And molding the miniatures is only half the fun!
 During the game, whenever you defeat your enemy's mini in battle, you get to smash it using your Caster Ring!
 And those smashed minis actually become terrain—creating "dead zones" on the battle map.

 Are your kids interested in painting their own minis?
 Let them mold and air dry their favorite Necromold monsters.
-It makes for a cheap and inexpensive way to paint a bunch of miniatures.
+It makes for a inexpensive way to paint a bunch of miniatures.
 Plus if they make a mistake while painting, they can easily create a new one!

 Gameplay and Playtime

 Many wargames take 2 to 5 hours to play and involve a complex rules system.
 Although they make for fantastic wargaming experiences, they are more difficult to play with younger kids who might have a harder time remembering the abstract rules and staying engaged for so long.